 Death: I will give you a gift.
 And in return you will be good.
 This is the arrangement.

-- Death having trouble with the fake beard and looking to thin on account of being a skeleton in a suit with a pillow stuffed down his shirt.
+- Death having trouble with the fake beard and looking too thin on account of being a skeleton in a suit with a pillow stuffed down his shirt.
 It doesn't even make him look fat, just normal-ish.

 - Albert has to remind him that the appropriate opening line after Ho Ho Ho is not Cower, brief mortals!